Leandre Waldo, Director of Media Relations

 BURLINGTON, VT — Saturday, May 5, Champlain College congratulated the 134th graduating class for their great achievements.
 At the Commencement Ceremony, held at Memorial Auditorium in Burlington, 436 students received bachelor's degrees and 15 received associate's degrees.
 On Friday, May 4, 66 master's degrees were distributed to students at Champlain's Alumni Auditorium.

 Champlain College President David F. Finney offered the Class of 2012 strong encouragement that they were ready to graduate, noting a long list of accomplishments they had already achieved while working, serving, and playing at Champlain College.
-Degrees from the divisions of business, communication and creative media, continuing professional studies, education and human studies, and information technology and sciences were presented to President Finney.
+Degrees from the divisions of business, communication and creative media, Champlain College Online, education and human studies, and information technology and sciences were presented to President Finney.

 Honorary degrees for public service, humane letters, and fine arts were conferred on Dr. John W. Heisse, Jr., Dr. Patrick Masterson, and Andrea B. Rogers, respectively.
 Rogers delivered remarks on behalf of the honorary degree recipients, while Masterson addressed the 2012 candidates for degrees.
 "Unlike myself," Masterson said after receiving his honorary doctorate of humane letters, "you have earned your degree."